DheerajKN/Spring-CMS-Generator/README.md

 - In case if you want to generate `controller` in custom path rather than pre-defined location you can use `--c-folder=.custom.controller`
 - In case if you want to generate `service` in custom path rather than pre-defined location you can use `--s-folder=.custom.service`
 - In case if you want to generate `model` in custom path rather than pre-defined location you can use `--c-folder=.custom.model`
+- In case if you want to generate `dto` in custom path rather than pre-defined location you can use `--d-folder=.custom.dto`
 - In case if you want to generate `repository` files in custom path rather than pre-defined location you can use `--c-folder=.custom.repository`
 - In case if you want to generate `aspect` in custom path rather than pre-defined location you can use `--c-folder=.custom.aspect`

-  ~/Desktop/spring-CMS-Generator.sh cmsa --c-folder=.custom. --m-folder=.tables --r-folder=.tables.repo --s-folder=.custom.web.util --a-folder=.utility.aspect
+  ~/Desktop/spring-CMS-Generator.sh cmsa --c-folder=.custom. --m-folder=.tables --r-folder=.tables.repo --s-folder=.custom.web.util --a-folder=.utility.aspect --d-folder=.custom.dto

 ## Rules for Custom Directory